 A major factor impacting eels is habitat alteration: wetland reclamation and conversion (which has impacted wetlands around the world) means habitats have been lost, and infrastructure developments along river systems – weirs and dams, hydropower and water-pumping stations driven by turbines slicing through the water, one-way flood defences which use flaps to shut pipes closed – are blocking the young eels’ migration pathways from the sea into the freshwater catchments where they mature.
 Many of Europe’s major rivers are now ‘contained’ in some way, and while salmon, for example, can leap obstacles, glass eels can only wriggle: a metre high barrier may be unpassable unless tidal rises allow them to make their way over it.

 Our oceans and rivers are, as we know, heavily polluted too.
 Fertilisers and farm waste (animal sewage) still leach into the UK’s rivers, and pesticides – which are poured onto crops in almost unbelievable quantities (listen to a podcast on this here) – and industrial chemicals are also believed to be part of the eels’ problem.
 In 2008 researchers reported that (while loads varied from country to country) “eels from rural areas presented higher loads of crop protectors (pesticides/herbicides), while individuals from industrialized areas were characterized by higher levels of [now banned Polychlorinated biphenyls] PCBs and heavy metal”.
-A 2010 review of ‘Contaminants in the European Eel’, the authors reported that “that spawner quality might be an essential element in the decline of the species since pollution by bioaccumulating chemical substances may have a large impact on the reproduction success of the eel” and that “contaminants may cause disturbance of the immune system, the reproduction system, the nervous system and the endocrine system and effects were reported on several levels of biological organization, from subcellular, organ, individual up to even population level”.
+In the 2010 review ‘Contaminants in the European Eel’, the authors reported that “that spawner quality might be an essential element in the decline of the species since pollution by bioaccumulating chemical substances may have a large impact on the reproduction success of the eel” and that “contaminants may cause disturbance of the immune system, the reproduction system, the nervous system and the endocrine system and effects were reported on several levels of biological organization, from subcellular, organ, individual up to even population level”.